Club name & Headquarters

 Quorum

-The meeting is quorate if 10% of the club membership as at 31st January of the year of the meeting attends.
-Only members of 2 or more years’ standing, excluding officers, can be part of the quorum.
+The quorum for the meeting is 10% of members of 2 or more years’ standing at 31st January of the year of the meeting.
+Only Members of 2 or more years’ standing at the AGM date, excluding officers, can be part of the quorum.

 Minutes